-CiteScore is an alternative to the journal impact factor providing another way to analyze a journal publication's influence.
-It represents the average citations per document that a title receives over a three-year period.
-It's robust not only for its medium range three-year window but also for its consistent calculation of all document types including letters, editorials, conference papers, news items, corrections, etc. in both the numerator and denominator of the formula (current year citation count / documents from the previous 3 years).
+CiteScore is an alternative to the journal Impact Factor providing another way to analyze a journal publication's influence.
+It represents the average citations that a title receives for peer-reviewed documents up through a four-year period.
 A benefit of CiteScore is broader coverage of almost twice as many journals compared to that of the journal impact factor.
 Additionally, CiteScore Tracker provides an up-to-date view of how a journal is performing throughout the course of the year as it builds monthly.

 The calculation of CiteScore for the current year is based on the number of citations received by a journal in the last 4 years (including the calculation year), divided by the number of documents published in the journal in those four years.
 Note: Document types include: articles, reviews, conference papers, data papers and book chapters.